dell/csi-baremetal/docs/proposals/capacity-planning-refactoring.md

 1. The scenario above will be used for ACs with one Storage Type.
    For example, if we need HDDLVG pvc, firstly we will try to find AC with HDDLVG type.

-### Add feature "Consistent LVG volumes reservation"
+### Add feature "Minimization of disks number usage for LVG based volumes"

 1. Add the opportunity for reservations with LVG Volumes to wait in Reconcile in the ACR controller until there are other ACRs with LVG Volumes in RESERVED state.
 ACs will be reserved on all nodes only for one LVG Volume.
 It should make the controller to select the same drive for LVG volumes.

-2. This functional will be optional, disabled by default.
-The user can use this option by pass parameter in helm chart values.
+2. This functional will be optional, enabled by default.
+User can disable this option by pass parameter in helm chart values, if performance impact matters.

+Performance issues: ISSUE-2, ISSUE-3

 ## Rationale